 You do not need a huge down payment to get an FHA loan, but you will need 3.5% at least.
 For a $200,000 loan, this is $7500.
 You also will need to have money for closing costs that total 3-5% of the loan amount.
 But if you are struggling to come up with that money, you can get a gift from a relative for the entire down payment amount.
 In this sense, it is possible to have a 100% financing loan with FHA.

 Consider the Term of Loan and Whether You Want a Fixed or Adjustable Rate

 FHA loans can be fixed or adjustable, and are available in 15 or 30 year variations.
-Most people get a 30 year fixed rate; this option has been very popular in 2017 and 2018 as rates have continued to be very low.
+Most people get a 30 year fixed rate; this option has been very popular in 2023 and 2024 as FHA rates have continued to be very low.
 It is unlikely that rates will drop further and will probably increase, so a 30 year fixed loan could be the way to go.

 Does the Home Need Repairs?

 Another plus of FHA loans – you can get additional money to make renovations.
 The 203k loan program allows you to buy a home and get up to $35,000 to make repairs.
 These funds are offered at very low interest rate similar or identical to your FHA mortgage.
 Unless you can pay for your repairs in cash, this is some of the cheapest money you will ever get for renovations!